dagbjorn/microcoffeeoncloud/README.md

 ## <a name="prerequisite"></a>Prerequisite
 Microcoffee is developed on Windows 10 and tested on Docker 18.09.2/Docker Compose 1.23.2 running on Oracle VM VirtualBox 6.0.4.

+The code was originally written in Java 8, but later migrated to Java 11.
+Only two issues were found during the migration:
+* ClassNotFoundException for javax.xml.bind.JAXBContext.
+Fixed by adding dependency to org.glassfish.jaxb:jaxb-runtime.
+* Incompatibility with wro4j-maven-plugin.
+Fixed by adding plugin dependency to org.mockito:mockito-core:2.18.0 or above.

 For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)

 :bulb: On Windows, install [Docker Toolbox](https://github.com/docker/toolbox/releases) to get all necessary tools (Docker client, Compose, Machine, Kitematic and VirtualBox).